kpriya-2002/sell-shopping/README.md

 ## Usage
 Create an account or log in to start buying or selling products.

-## Contribtuion :
-This project is handled by Shanmugapriya and Vignesh , we both gave oru best contribution to the project.

 ## License
 This project is licensed Free